-Assessment of the 2017-18 Upper Rio Grande watershed thermograph data determined that four AUs exceeded the $T{MAX}$ for their designated ALU, two of which also exceeded the applicable chronic criterion (4T3 or 6T3).
-For those AUs, the TMDL is calculated using the $T{MAX}$ criterion as a goal.
-Two additional AUs exceeded their chronic temperature criteria, while not exceeding the $T{MAX}$ .
-For those AUs, the TMDL is calculated using the chronic criterion as a goal.
+Assessment of the 2017-18 Upper Rio Grande watershed thermograph data determined that four AUs exceeded the T{MAX} for their designated ALU, two of which also exceeded the applicable chronic criterion (4T3 or 6T3).
+For those AUs, the TMDL is calculated using the T{MAX} criterion as a goal.
+Two additional AUs exceeded their chronic temperature criteria, while not exceeding the T{MAX} .
+For those AUs, the TMDL is calculated using the the the temperature criteria at a goal.
+Two additional AUs calculated using the chronic criterion as a goal.
 Temperature data are presented in Appendix A.